Film vocalization sound design session with microphone, performer, creature voice and droid cues

 Plugin Recommendations: FabFilter Pro-C 2, Waves SSL G-Master Buss Compressor, or UAD 1176.

-• Use gentle compression to even out the dynamics of vocalizations.
+• Use gentle compression to even out the dynamics of voice cues.

 • Adjust attack and release times to shape the transients and sustain of the sound.